Dr. Timothy Hall, Dean

-The College of Science and Agriculture is composed of the Department of Biology , Department of Chemistry and Physics , Department of Mathematical Sciences , and the Harold and Pearl Dripps School of Agricultural Sciences , as well as the College of Science and Agriculture Academic Computing and Learning Center (ACLC).
-Curricula leading to the Bachelor of Science and Master of Science degrees are listed on the appropriate departmental pages, along with specific departmental requirements.
+The College of Science, Engineering, and Mathematics is composed of the Department of Biology , Department of Chemical, Civil, and Mechanical Engineering , Department of Chemistry and Physics , Department of Electrical Engineering and Computer Science , and the Department of Mathematical Sciences , as well as the Academic Computing and Learning Center (ACLC).
+Curricula leading to the Bachelor of Science, Bachelor of Science in Mechanical Engineering, Master of Engineering, and Master of Science degrees are listed on the appropriate departmental pages, along with specific departmental requirements.

-The primary mission of the College of Science and Agriculture is to offer high quality and student-engaging undergraduate and graduate science and mathematics programs and courses.
-The College of Science and Agriculture supports the McNeese State University mission and core values of student success, academic excellence, fiscal responsibility, and University-community alliances.
+The primary mission of the College of Science, Engineering, and Mathematics is to offer high quality and student-engaging undergraduate and graduate science and mathematics programs and courses.
+The College of Science, Engineering, and Mathematics supports the McNeese State University mission and core values of student success, academic excellence, fiscal responsibility, and University-community alliances.
 Faculty and staff of the college are committed to excellence in teaching, scholarly activity, and service.

-In addition to courses and programs, the College of Science and Agriculture provides the expertise, resources, laboratories, equipment, and additional learning experiences necessary for each student to progress in meeting academic, personal, and career goals.
+In addition to courses and programs, the College of Science, Engineering, and Mathematics provides the expertise, resources, laboratories, equipment, and additional learning experiences necessary for each student to progress in meeting academic, personal, and career goals.

 Scholarly Activity and Service

-While the College of Science and Agriculture faculty focus primarily on teaching that results in the continued success of students in studying and learning, the faculty is also encouraged to pursue scholarly activity and research as a means of keeping themselves, the students, and the courses up-to-date in the respective disciplines.
+While the College of Science, Engineering, and Mathematics faculty focus primarily on teaching that results in the continued success of students in studying and learning, the faculty is also encouraged to pursue scholarly activity and research as a means of keeping themselves, the students, and the courses up-to-date in the respective disciplines.
 Applied research in areas related to the regional environment, local business, and industries in southwest Louisiana is also undertaken by faculty and students.

 Faculty and students are involved in community service activities such as science fairs, career days, competitions, and school, civic, and scholarly society presentations.